-From 1988–1990, Wortzel was Assistant Army Attaché at the U.S. Embassy in China, where he witnessed and reported on the Tiananmen Massacre.
-After returning to the United States, Wortzel was an Army strategist in the Pentagon and a personnel manager for Army intelligence officers.
-He returned to China in 1995 for a tour of duty as the Army Attaché in Beijing.
+From 1988 to 1990 Wortzel was Assistant Army Attaché at the U.S. Embassy in China where he witnessed and reported on the Tiananmen Massacre.
+After a tour of duty as an Army strategist, he returned to China from 1995 to the end of 1997 as Army Attaché.

 On the faculty of the U.S. Army War College, Dr. Wortzel was Director of the Strategic Studies Institute and concurrently professor of Asian studies.
 He retired from the U.S. Army as a colonel at the end of 1999.
 After his military retirement, Dr. Wortzel was director of the Asian Studies Center at The Heritage Foundation and also vice president for foreign policy and defense studies at Heritage.
 He is a commissioner on the U.S.-China Economic and Security Review Commission and an adjunct research fellow at the U.S. Army War College Strategic Studies Institute.